mdhamimshahriar1449-cpu/simple-quiz-game/README.md

 ---

 ## 📌 Project Overview
 Traditional study methods can often feel dry and lack engagement.
-The **Simple Quiz Game** is designed to provide students and learners with a fast, interactive way to test their C programming knowledge directly inside the terminal.
-The program prompts for student credentials, evaluates answers sequentially, tracks accurate performance metrics, and generates a comprehensive evaluation summary upon completion.
+The **Simple Quiz Game** is designed to provide students and learners with a fast, interactive way to test their C programming knowledge directly inside the terminal across multiple difficulty levels.
+The program prompts for candidate credentials, tracks answering speed in real-time, evaluates answers sequentially, and generates a comprehensive performance summary upon completion.

 ---

 ## ✨ Features
-- **Candidate Identification:** Prompts for player Name and Roll Number before beginning the test.
+- **Candidate Identification:** Prompts for player Name and Roll Number before starting the test.
-- **10 Multiple-Choice Questions:** Expanded question capacity covering key C programming concepts.
+- **3 Difficulty Levels:** Automatically categorizes questions into **Level 1 (Easy)**, **Level 2 (Medium)**, and **Level 3 (Hard)**.
+- **15 Questions Capacity:** 5 distinct multiple-choice questions for each difficulty tier.
+- **Per-Question Timer:** Tracks and displays the exact duration (in seconds) taken to answer each question.
 - **Case-Insensitive Input:** Accepts both lowercase (`a`, `b`, `c`, `d`) and uppercase (`A`, `B`, `C`, `D`) inputs seamlessly.
-- **Real-Time Feedback:** Displays instant correctness verification after each question.
-- **Detailed Score Breakdown:** Displays total questions, correct answers count, and incorrect answers count.
-- **Automated Performance Rating:** Generates personalized appraisal ratings based on the overall percentage score.
+- **Detailed Final Metrics:** Reports correct/incorrect answer counts, total time taken, average time per question, percentage score, and performance appraisal.

 ---

 ## 🛠️ Requirements & Prerequisites
 To compile and run this program, ensure you have a standard C compiler installed on your system:
 - **GCC Compiler** (MinGW for Windows, GNU Compiler Collection for Linux/macOS)
-- **Git** (optional, for repository management)
+- **Git** (optional, for version control)

 ---